I am going on my first solo trip and am headed to Asia. Where are some good places to stay in Malaysia / things I

 I am a solo female traveller.

-Hi Amanda, Asia is really an amazing place, i came here 6 months ago for a holiday from australia and decided to stay, if your coming to Kuala Lumpur let me know, I will sort out some free accommodation at my friends hotel, Malaysia is great, if you love food, it's the perfect country, beach, sun and sand, and the people are great, go to www.applehotels.com, email me at firstname.lastname@example.org, i also have a food blog which you might find useful in Kuala Lumpur..and we always love introducing new people to the Malaysian life easy going life style about 8 years ago
+Hi Amanda, Asia is really an amazing place, i came here 6 months ago for a holiday from australia and decided to stay, if your coming to Kuala Lumpur let me know, I will sort out some free accommodation at my friends hotel, Malaysia is great, if you love food, it's the perfect country, beach, sun and sand, and the people are great, go to www.applehotels.com, email me at email@example.com, i also have a food blog which you might find useful in Kuala Lumpur..and we always love introducing new people to the Malaysian life easy going life style over 8 years ago

 It does depend upon what sort of an experience you are looking for.
 Regardless, there are plenty of opportunities for people of all interests =)